 - Meanwhile, heat 2 Tablespoons olive oil in a medium saucepan over medium-high heat.
 Add the couscous and cook, stirring, until toasted and light golden brown, about 7 minutes.
 Add the broth, season with salt and pepper, and bring to a boil.
 Reduce the heat to a simmer, cover, and cook until the liquid is absorbed, about 10 minutes.
 Set aside until ready to serve.

-- Using the same skillet, add 1 TBSP reserved chili oil and tomatoes to the skillet and season with salt and pepper.
+- Using the same skillet that you made the shallot oil in, add 1 TBSP of the reserved shallot oil and the tomatoes to the skillet and season with salt and pepper.
 Cook, stirring occasionally, until they become saucy, 5-6 minutes.

 - Add fish sauce and chicken broth.
 Cook 3 – 5 minutes, until the sauce thickens slightly.
 Season with salt and pepper.

 - Season the fish with salt and pepper and place the pieces in the sauce.
-Cover the skillet, reduce heat to medium-low, and cook until the fish is opaque and just cooked through, about 6 minutes (thinner pieces of fish like tilapia or flounder will take less time).
+Cover the skillet, reduce heat to medium-low, and cook until the fish is opaque and just cooked through, about 6 minutes, flipping halfway through.
+Note: Thinner pieces of fish like tilapia or flounder will take less time.

 - To serve, divide couscous between four bowls.
 Place a piece of fish on each and spoon over the tomato broth mixture.
 Sprinkle on the crispy shallots and garlic and drizzle with the chile oil.
 Squeeze half a lime over each bowl and sprinkle with cilantro.
 Enjoy!